 Bipolar disorder can be treated medication and therapy.
 Sometimes, it’s long-term, but most times, it’s short and not chronic.
 Unconfirmed reports say Nigeria has 1.5 million cases per year.

 It means Obsessive-compulsive disorder and its characterized episodic fits of mad focus on keeping something the way it is.

 It is also characterized by a need for rituals to compulsively wash hands, or keep certain places neat and organized.

 That your friend that likes keeping his cutlery at the same place or obsessively buys things in twos probably has an OCD.

 Unconfirmed reports say Nigerians have an average 800 diagnosis yearly, so it’s slightly rare, but not obscure.

 In extreme cases, patients have crippling fears when they don’t perform these rituals and it terrible.

-A leading mental illness in Nigeria, millennials and even old people, suffer one addiction or the other; like porn addiction, sex addiction, drug addiction, shopping addiction or even food addiction.
+A leading mental health disorder in Nigeria, millennials and even old people, suffer one addiction or the other; like porn addiction, sex addiction, drug addiction, shopping addiction or even food addiction.

 An addiction is like an OCD with supposed instant gratification from whatever it is that person is attached to.